 Twenty years ago, I was a young, in-house associate editor at an educational publisher working with older freelance writers to produce books for the K-12 educational market.
 Today, I'm one of those (older) freelance writers writing the books!

-I currently have 19 educational publisher books published or forthcoming, from publishers Cherry Lake Press (in their Itty Bitty Bio series) and Rourke Educational Media, and I've written for Capstone digital education products.
+I've authored 19 leveled readers from school/library publishers Cherry Lake Press (in their Itty-Bitty Bios series) and Rourke Educational Media, and I've written for Capstone digital education products.

 I enjoy writing books for both educational and trade publishers.
 Having any of my books in schools and libraries, where kids can read them, is a dream come true for me.